opnfv/daisy/docs/release/installation/vmdeploy.rst

 sudo ./ci/deploy/deploy.sh -L $(cd ./;pwd) -l zte -p virtual1 -s os-nosdn-nofeature-ha

 Note:
-The value after -L should be a absolute path which points to the directory which contents labs/zte/virtual1/daisy/config directory.
+The value after -L should be an absolute path which points to the directory which includes labs/zte/virtual1/daisy/config directory.
-The value after -p parameter(virtual1) is get from labs/zte/virtual1/daisy/config/ The value after -l parameter(zte) is get from labs/ The value after -s "os-nosdn-nofeature-ha" used for deploy multinode openstack The value after -s "os-nosdn-nofeature-noha" used for deploy all-in-one openstack
+The value after -p parameter(virtual1) is got from labs/zte/virtual1/daisy/config/ The value after -l parameter(zte) is got from labs/ The value after -s "os-nosdn-nofeature-ha" used for deploying multinode openstack The value after -s "os-nosdn-nofeature-noha" used for deploying all-in-one openstack

-(7) When deploy successfully,the floating ip of openstack is 10.20.11.11, the login account is "admin" and the password is "keystone"
+(7) When deployed successfully,the floating ip of openstack is 10.20.11.11, the login account is "admin" and the password is "keystone"